alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 Yes, after each Surge round concludes, the process **repeats monthly**.
 You can participate in as many rounds as you like by registering pools, voting, and staking LP tokens in each new round.

 </details>

----

-## Need Help?

-For assistance, please reach out to our Community Managers on [Discord](https://discord.com/invite/alexlab) and [Telegram Channel](https://t.me/AlexCommunity).